thephpleague/uri/services/parser-query.md

     - `false` if you don't want any encoding.

 <p class="message-notice">By default or if the submitted encoding is invalid the encoding is set to PHP constant <code>PHP_QUERY_RFC3986</code></p>

+<p class="message-notice">The other encoding style will are deprecated and will be removed in the next major release.
+You should not rely on them.</p>

 ~~~php
 <?php